dotnet/fsharp/tests/benchmarks/README.md

 It helps avoid common benchmarking pitfalls and provide highly-accurate, repeatable results.

 A BDN benchmark is an executable.
 To run it, simply run `dotnet run %BenchmarkProject.fsproj%` in the benchmark's directory.

+### Writing a new benchmark

+When adding a benchmark, consider:
+* choosing an appropriate subdirectory
+* adding a README with the following details:
+* * what is being measured
+* * how to run the benchmark, including any environment requirements
+* * an example of the results it produces

+For instructions on how to write a BDN benchmark see [DEVGUIDE](https://github.com/dotnet/fsharp/blob/main/DEVGUIDE.md).

 ## Other